sg893052/sonic-buildimage/devops/tam/tam-inband-flow-analyser.md

 3. IFA enabled flows must be L3 & IPv4 flows
 4. IFA is supported on TD3-X7 platforms only.
 5. The flow path may not exceed 32 nodes

+## Additional constraints

-6. The sampled packet has about 128bytes of the original packet, and will be sent to the collector along with the aggregated metadata from individual nodes in the flow path.
+1. The sampled packet contains about 128bytes of the original packet, and will be sent to the collector along with the aggregated metadata from individual nodes in the flow path.